Snob: Analysis

 William Hazlitt observed, in a culture where deference to class was accepted as a positive and unifying principle, "Fashion is gentility running away from vulgarity, and afraid of being overtaken by it," adding subversively, "It is a sign the two things are not very far apart."
 The English novelist Bulwer-Lytton remarked in passing, "Ideas travel upwards, manners downwards."
 It was not the deeply ingrained and fundamentally accepted idea of "one's betters" that has marked snobbery in traditional European and American culture, but "aping one's betters".

 Snobbery is a defensive expression of social insecurity, flourishing most where an establishment has become less than secure in the exercise of its traditional prerogatives, and thus it was more an organizing principle for Thackeray's glimpses of British society in the threatening atmosphere of the 1840s than it was of Hazlitt, writing in the comparative social stability of the 1820s.

-Snobbatives

-Ghil'ad Zuckermann proposes the term snobbative to refer to a pretentious, highfalutin phrase used by a person in order to sound snobbish.
-The term derives from snob + -ative, modelled upon comparatives and superlatives.
-Thus, in its narrow sense, a snobbative is a pompous (phonetic) variant of a word.
-Consider the following hypercorrect pronunciations in Israeli Hebrew: